| |

 who choose a mailing address as their contact preference, they will receive

-subsequently mails them to the candidate.
+their scores via the mail from NASBA.
 Please note that selecting mail as

 your contact preference will delay the time in which you receive your scores.